PaloAltoNetworks/gaia/doc/documentation.md

 ##### `GET /kubernetesclusters`

-Retrieves the list of kubernetes clusters.
+Retrieves the list of Kubernetes clusters.

 Parameters: